GSA/digitalgov.gov/content/resources/an-introduction-to-domain-management.md

 Managing domains is also key for [security](https://digital.gov/topics/security/).
 People with malicious intent can register domain names that are similar to agency sites, and, as a result, can trick people into giving away their personal information, and more.
 For example, malicious actors have sought to [impersonate election organizations](https://get.gov/domains/election-offices/).

 When you use a `.gov` TLD, it increases security because the [Cybersecurity and Infrastructure Security Agency](https://www.cisa.gov/) (CISA) manages the .gov top-level domain and authenticates the identity of each account.
-Read more about the [Benefit of .gov domains](https://get.gov/domains/benefits).
+Read more about the [benefit of .gov domains](https://get.gov/domains/benefits).

 ## How to manage your domains well